mintsuki/fvwm95/README.md

 # fvwm95
 ---
-This is a fork of fvwm95 meant to be compilable on and play nice with newer versions of Debian (and possibly Ubuntu and other distros, needs testing).
+This is a fork of fvwm95 meant to be compilable on and play nice with newer Unix-like operating systems.

-It is based off the code from the source package in Debian Sarge, slightly modified so that it compiles without errors on modern Debian, and with a more sane configuration to adapt to modern day needs.
+It is based off the code from the source package in Debian Sarge, slightly modified so that it compiles without errors on modern OSes, and with a more sane configuration to adapt to modern day needs.

 ![Reference screenshot](/screenshot.png?raw=true "Reference screenshot")

 ## How to build
-The following packages are needed in order to build fvwm95 on Debian:
+The following packages are needed in order to build fvwm95:

+On Debian/Ubuntu:
 * xorg
 * build-essential
 * libx11-dev